 VOA VIEW: Good!

-VOA VIEW: They will lose.
+VOA VIEW: They lost their mind.

 ATTENTION TALK SHOW HOSTS: We are honored that many radio talk show hosts use our Web Portal for their "show prep."
 We would appreciate your occasional mention of our site to your audience.
 Thanks!